Lmucil/Lmucil/README.md

 # introducingmyself
 hello, I'm Lmucil.

-Japanese high school student, addicted to anime and manga.
+Japanese, high school student, addicted to anime and manga.

 I speak Japanese and English, some Spanish and French, and a little bit of Italian.